k-ye/mcmc-viz/README.md

 	}
 };
 ```
 ***Hint***: If you don't know how write out the <i>p.d.f</i> you are using elegantly, take a look at the `boost::math` and `boost::random` library.
 Most of the distributions have already been built up here for you!
-Even if you know, I mean, you don't need to reinvent the wheels :) Specifications regarding the libarries can be found [here](http://www.boost.org/doc/libs/1_57_0/libs/math/doc/html/dist.html).
+Specifications regarding the libarries can be found [here](http://www.boost.org/doc/libs/1_57_0/libs/math/doc/html/dist.html).

-Once you defined your own problem statistical model (the Posterior) and proposal function (the Proposal), you can give an estimation of your parameter set and define its range in another class.
+Once you define your own problem statistical model (the Posterior) and proposal function (the Proposal), you can give an estimation of your parameter set and define its range in another class.
 This is necessary as the visualizer needs to find a way to map the parameters back onto the displayed mesh coordination.
 Also, you will need to provide the initial parameter for the simulation.

 ```
 struct YourModelRange {